bparanj/crystal/security/path/pen-test.md

    - Provide recommendations for improving security posture.

 2. Methodology:
-   - Penetration testing follows a structured approach, which typically includes:
+   - Penetration testing follows a structured approach, which  includes:
      - Planning and reconnaissance: Gathering information about the target system.
      - Scanning: Identifying potential entry points and vulnerabilities.
      - Gaining access: Exploiting identified vulnerabilities to gain unauthorized access.